EffectOrientedProgramming/book/Chapters/05_Monads.md

 The box---and these associated operations---is a monad.

 ## Required Concepts
+### General Programming
+- Sub-typing
+- If/else
+- String interpolation
+- List
+  - Applying functions to elements of a list via `foreach`

+### Scala Specific

 - case classes
-- Sub-typing
 - Type comes after `identifier:`
 - Functions
   - Last line is the result
-- Nesting
 - Vals
-- If/else
 - Everything is an expression
-- String interpolation
 - Significant Indention / End Marker
 - Match / cases
 - Destructuring through unapply
-- How our examples work
+- How our examples work (MDoc)
   - Result shows on next line
   - Console output shows as following comments
-- Range
-- List
-  - Applying functions to elements of a list via `foreach`
--

 ## The Error Monad